 - Add the juice of half an orange and mix using a spoon.
 The glaze should be thick, yet still drip from the spoon.
 Add more juice if required to obtain the required consistency.

 - Place the cooling rack on top of a clean baking tray.
 This is important as the glaze that drips through will be used to cover the sides of the cake.

 - Spoon the orange glaze over the top of the cake.

 - Allow the glaze to drip down the sides of the cake.

 - Ensure the entire top of the cake is covered in glaze.

-- Carefully lift the cooling rack a little and scoop teaspoons full of glaze, from the tray underneath.
-Use this to cover the sides of the cake.
+- Carefully lift the cooling rack a little and scoop the glaze from the tray underneath.
+Use this to spoon over and cover the sides of the cake.

 - When the cake is completely covered in glaze leave to set.